Animesh1982/MBAFinalSubmissions/README.md

 # MBAFinalSubmissions
-This Repository contains the final submissions towards various projects that I completed towards completion of my MBA.
+This Repository contains the final projects submissions towards completion of my MBA.